 To create a multi-sensory trail experience for those with mobility limitations, and hearing and visual impairments.

-● Signals when you’re walking in dangerous area (ie you’re about to fall into pond)
+- Signals when you’re walking in a dangerous area (ie you’re about to fall into a pond)

-● Describes sounds, sights and significance of each
+- Describes the sounds, sights and significance of each

-● You can choose to hear the sounds of the birds that live here, the types of brick that surrounds you, the source of smell.
+- You can choose to hear the sounds of the birds that live here, the types of brick that surround you, the source of the smell.

 Team 3: In the Soil Arts Festival